 b.
 Complete and send all required documents with your Uniform CPA Exam application.

 - Have the college you attended submit your transcript directly to CPAES (or you may submit it, if it is an official, sealed transcript).

 - If your college offers official electronic transcripts, have them emailed to email@example.com.

 - Complete and send any requests needed for American with Disabilities Act Modification (form).

 - Send the signed application form (if submitting by mail)

-- If applying by mail, include examination and application fees by check or money order payable to CPA Examination Services or you can complete the credit card payment authorization on the application
+- Unless paid online, include examination and application fees by check or money order payable to CPA Examination Services or you can complete the credit card payment authorization on the application

 - If applying online, you must pay examination and application fees by credit card when you submit your application

 c.
 Wait for your Notification to Schedule (NTS) letter to arrive.
 It can take up to 6 weeks for a first-time application to be processed by mail, or 4 weeks for applications submitted online.
 The NTS will be issued to you by the National Association of State Boards of Accountancy (NASBA) in the manner you selected while applying (mail, fax or email).

 d.
 Schedule your CPA Exam here through Prometric.
 In Wisconsin testing sites include Brookfield, and Madison.
 Note that changing the date, time, or location of the scheduled test may result in fees being assessed.

 e.
 On your exam day be on time and ready to test at your selected Prometric testing site.

 f.
 Scores will be made available online for Wisconsin candidates.
 The NASBA site is updated as the scores are received so if you do not see your scores yet, then they have not been received.
 When available, your score can be seen here.